peterkuma/masters-thesis/chapters/04_approximate-solutions-of-rte.md

 Plane Parallel Approximation
 ----------------------------

-The atmopshere forms a thin envelope of the Earth with horizontal scales much pronounced relative to vertical scales.
-Factors influencing radiative tranfer include gasesous concentrations, clouds, air and surface temperature variation.
+The atmosphere forms a thin envelope of the Earth with horizontal scales much pronounced relative to vertical scales.
+Factors influencing radiative transfer include gaseous concentrations, clouds, air and surface temperature variation.
 Perhaps with the exception of cumulus clouds, all of these change slowly in the horizontal direction, and we can simplify the calculations if we treat them as constant over relatively large areas.
 In NWP models, this is commonly done by